drancurello/computer-database-webApp/computer-database-webApp/README.md

 Prepare a point about Threading (Connections, concurrency), and Transactions.

 ####4.3.5.
 Connection pool, Transactions
-Add a connection pool (BoneCP), put your credentials in an external properties file.
+Add a connection pool (HikariCP), put your credentials in an external properties file.
 Implement a solid transaction handling model.

 ####4.3.6.
 Implement all other features in the web-ui